The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Kochi, JP

-Nobuto Okamoto practices in Kochi, Japan.
+Nobuto Okamoto practices practicing medicine in Kochi, Japan.
 Okamoto is rated as a Distinguished expert by MediFind in the treatment of Cerebellar Hypoplasia.
-Their top areas of expertise are Alpha Thalassemia X-Linked Intellectual Disability Syndrome, Cerebellar Hypoplasia, Achalasia Microcephaly Syndrome, and Microcephaly.
+They are also highly rated in 13 other conditions, according to our data.
+Their clinical expertise encompasses Alpha Thalassemia X-Linked Intellectual Disability Syndrome, Cerebellar Hypoplasia, Achalasia Microcephaly Syndrome, and Microcephaly.

 Distinguished in Cerebellar Hypoplasia